Read my thoughts about Part 2 of Ponniyin Selvan here and how Part 1 differs from the books here

 Poonguzhali, the rebel

 She is a misanthrope.
 She especially hates royalty and not without reason.
-Her aunt, she learns, was wronged by the king and cheated out of the throne she deserves.
+Her aunt, she learns, was wronged by the king and cheated out of the throne she deserved.
 Poonguzhali’s hate increases when the only man she’s ever liked, the prince, doesn’t like her back.
 Even saving him from drowning in the hurricane-stricken seas is not enough to bridge the gap between a commoner and a prince, she realizes.
 This makes her spew venom at Vaanathi, the princess Arulmozhi is supposed to marry.
 She belittles her love and mocks her fragility.
 She bullies her incessantly and she inadvertently ends up making Vaanathi stronger.

 The opposite of what happened with Vaanathi happens with Poonguzhali.
 You love the character in the beginning for her uncouth, wild ways.
 But the vindictiveness she develops, though understandable, makes you like her lesser and lesser.